FLOWER OF IOWA

 The many dramatized readings of Flower of Iowa worldwide have included the Stonewall National Museum & Archives in Fort Lauderdale, the GLBT Historical Society in San Francisco, and the Centre LGBT Paris-Îdf during the Gay Games in the French capital.
 In addition, an excerpt from the novel in play form achieved the Finals of the New York New Works Theatre Festival.

+Flower of Iowa was named a Gold Winner in the War & Military Fiction category of the 2020 Forward Reviews INDIES Book of the Year Awards.
 Flower of Iowa was named a Gold Winner in the Fiction: Romance category and a Silver Winner in the LGBTQ+ category of the 2021 Independent Book Publishers Association Benjamin Franklin Awards™.
-Flower of Iowa was named a Finalist for the 33rd Lambda Literary Awards in the Gay Romance category, and a Finalist for the Foreword Reviews 2020 Indies Book of the Year Award in the War & Military category.
+Flower of Iowa was named a Bronze Winner in the 2021 Independent Publisher Book Awards in the Military/Wartime Fiction category.
+Flower of Iowa was named a Finalist for the 33rd Lambda Literary Awards in the Gay Romance category.

 When a reading opened the International Dublin Gay Theatre Festival in Ireland, a reviewer wrote, "Esteemed American author Lance Ringel and Chuck Muckle, his partner of 40 years, read and performed extracts from his WWI novel Flower of Iowa, a love story between a US and British soldier in the trenches of WWI.
 Beautifully told, with Chuck’s fine tenor voice singing out the songs that lifted the wartime spirits of the time from the piano, adding that human touch to harsh times where human emotion can still flourish albeit in restrained and secretive times.
 The capacity attendance had a real treat for the afternoon and a whistle-stop tour of LGBT culture that awakens its own commemoration of the war to end all wars."